Published on March 23, 2021 Updated on January 26, 2022

 Due to its wide popularity, ECR has also been recreated in several shorter versions.
 The reason for that was that adding a 36-item questionnaire to the other measurements in a study would often result in a time-consuming and possibly exhausting (for participants) testing.

 Both of these questionnaires have shown high reliability.
-Still, ECR-12 has been tested in various relationship context (same-sex couples, disturbed couples, etc.) and could be considered a slightly better option than ECR-Short Version .
+Still, ECR-12 has been tested in various relationship contexts (same-sex couples, disturbed couples, etc.) and could be considered a slightly better option than ECR-Short Version.

 ECR: Situational and Relationship-Specific Versions